-As discussed on the next page about Passive Lighting, illuminating moving body parts can be even more effective than illuminating static body parts so it may be wise to use an illuminated ankle bands, but I haven’t personally used any because prefer to use passive lighting in that location (pedal reflectors and/or reflective ankle straps).
+As discussed on the next page on Passive Lighting for Cyclists, illuminating moving body parts can be even more effective than illuminating static body parts so it may be wise to use an illuminated ankle bands, but I haven’t personally used any because prefer to use passive lighting in that location (pedal reflectors and/or reflective ankle straps).

 Brake Lights & Turn Signals

 Brake lights and turn signals (aka indicators) are essential on motor vehicles and are excellent safety tools.
 It would be logical to generalize this to bicycles, so many companies sell such lights for bicycles, but I find these to be worthless gadgets.

 A major reason for vehicles needing brake lights is that when driving behind another vehicle, the vehicle in front blocks the view of the driver behind.
 So if a hazard appears causing the car in front to stop quickly, often the vehicle behind cannot see the hazard so the brake lights are very useful information to know that the vehicle in front is slowing down rapidly.